catmaid/CATMAID/sphinx-doc/source/database.rst

 Postgres administration
 =======================

-This is a collection of some common and uncommen database administration tasks.
+This is a collection of some common and uncommon database administration tasks.

 Create a read-only database user
 --------------------------------